DrewNaylor/guinget/docs/How-to-use.md

 ### Updating winget sources

 Sometimes winget's sources will be out of date when you try to install something (even though it should automatically update before installation).
 If that's the case, you can update winget's sources without dropping into CMD using `Package list>Update winget sources`.
+This will run `winget source update`.

 After it's finished, the window will stay open and you can close it.
 Currently it stays open just in case there's a problem that has to be fixed manually.